maxattack/little-polygon/readme.md

 binding to scripting environments, keeping private methods out of headers, and  allowing the use of completely opaque pointers that are just forward-declared.

-The example game, on the other hand, is written with a modern C++11 mentality.
-Different tools for different levels of abstraction ;)

 Wishlist
 --------